htcondor/htcondor-ce/docs/v5/troubleshooting/common-issues.md

 ***Next actions***

-1. If your host certificate is installed under `/etc/grid-security/`, ensure the CE is configured look for it there.
+1. If your host certificate is installed under `/etc/grid-security/`, ensure the CE is configured look for it there (see [configuring certificates](../configuration/authentication.md#configuring-certificates)).

 #### Jobs fail to submit: Verify SSL configuration on the client

-The CE client tools on the client machine must be configure to recognize the Certificate Autority (CA) that issued the CE's host certificate.
+The CE client tools on the client machine must be configured to recognize the Certificate Autority (CA) that issued the CE's host certificate.

-If the client tools don't trust your certificate's CA, then the output of `condor_ce_trace -d <CE hostname>` will include something like the following:
+If the client tools don't trust your CE's host certificate's CA, then the output of `condor_ce_trace -d <CE hostname>` will include something like the following:

 ```